-- A. Hurricane model functionality and technical descriptions shall be documented formally in an archival format separate from the use of letters, slides, and unformatted text files. - B. The modeling organization shall maintain a primary document repository shall be maintained, containing or referencing a complete set of documentation specifying the hurricane model structure, detailed software description, and functionality.
-Documentation shall be indicative of current model development and software engineering practices. - C. All computer software (i.e., user interface, scientific, engineering, actuarial, data preparation, and validation) relevant to the hurricane model shall be consistently documented and dated. - D. The modeling organization following shall be maintained: (1) a table of all changes in the hurricane model from the previously-accepted hurricane model to the initial submission this year, and (2) a table of all substantive changes since this year's initial submission. - E. Documentation shall be created separately from the source code. - F. The modeling organization shall maintain aA list of all externally acquired, currently used, hurricane model-specific software and data assets shall be maintained.
+- A. Hurricane model functionality and technical descriptions shall be documented formally in an archival format separate from the use of letters, slides, and unformatted text files. - B. A primary document repository shall be maintained, containing or referencing a complete set of documentation specifying the hurricane model structure, detailed software description, and functionality.
+Documentation shall be indicative of current model development and software engineering practices. - C. All computer software (i.e., user interface, scientific, engineering, actuarial, data preparation, and validation) relevant to the hurricane model shall be consistently documented and dated. - D. The following shall be maintained: (1) a table of all changes in the hurricane model from the previously-accepted hurricane model to the initial submission this year, and (2) a table of all substantive changes since this year's initial submission. - E. Documentation shall be created separately from the source code. - F. A list of all externally acquired, currently used, hurricane model-specific software and data assets shall be maintained.
 The list shall include (1) asset name, (2) asset version number, (3) asset acquisition date, (4) asset acquisition source, (5) asset acquisition mode (e.g., lease, purchase, open source), and (6) length of time asset has been in use by the modeling organization.